dhelafrank/EJS-Project-Boilerplate/README.md

 2. Run `npm run start` for production or `npm run dev` for development.
 3. Configure your hosting platform to serve the app.

-## Templates

-For more templates and resources, visit our [GitHub repository](https://github.com/example/repository).

 ## Hero

 Connect with Me and Stay Updated: